truenas/documentation/content/CORE/CORETutorials/Tasks/CreatingReplicationTasks/TroubleshootingTips.md

 ## FAQ

-**Question**: If the internet connection goes down for a while, will the replication restart where it left off - including any intermediate snapshots?
+**Question**: If the internet connection goes down for a while, does the replication restart where it left off - including any intermediate snapshots?

 **Answer**: Yes.